FirelyTeam/spark/Documentation/InstallingSpark.md

 - MongoDB Community Server.
 [Download](https://www.mongodb.com/download-center/community) and install locally
 - MongoDB Enterprise.
 [Download](https://www.mongodb.com/download-center/enterprise) and install locally.
 - MongoDB in docker.
 Check out the example [docker-compose-example.yml](../.docker/docker-compose.example.yml).

-- CosmosDB with MongoDB API
+## CosmoDB with MongoDB as a database
+In general we do not recommend using CosmosDB.
+There are known installations using CosmosDB with MongoDB API which runs fairly well, but it has not been without problems.

 ## Install Spark